Deren-Web-Developement-Projects/20-MTD-Synergies/README.md

 - A single page created to be used with the video game "20 Minutes Till Dawn".
 - Players need specific upgrades to unlock better upgrades.
 - Webpage serves as a way to track what upgrades are still needed.
-- Includes movile view support.
+- Includes mobile view support.

 ## Technologies & Languages
 - HTML